gravitational/predicate-lang/spec.md

 * Allow and deny rules are evaluated by a target system to grant or deny access to the system.
 These rules in more detail in "Allow and deny rules" section.
 For example,

-`allow(ssh, alice, luna, root).` allows user `alice` to ssh into server `luna` as `root`.
+`allow(ssh, alice, luna, root).` allows user `alice` to ssh into server `luna` as SSH principal `root`.

 * Attribute clauses are used to assign attributes to certificates when users log in.
 For example, `attribute(alice, source, sso).` assigns user Alice attribute `sso` that is encoded in the certificate.

+* Users can request access to multiple parts of the infrastructure and other users can approve or deny those requests.
+Approvals and access requests are facts.
+For example, if Alice requests to be added to a group, request is logged as: `request(member, alice, dev, 1h).`
-* Approvals are stored in database, and show approvals of a request `approve(alice, req1)`.
+Approvals show approvals of a request `approve(alice, req1)`.

 ## Certificates and Attributes

 Predicate encodes user's attributes in X.509 and SSH certificates.
 The attributes in the certificates can not be modified or tampered with.
-Any attribute requires a aser to get a new certificate, this in turn, leads to usage of a more short lived certificates, ranging from hours, to minutes, or, in some cases, seconds.
+Any attribute requires a user to get a new certificate, this in turn, leads to usage of a more short lived certificates, ranging from hours, to minutes, or, in some cases, seconds.